pjkundert/cpppo_positioner/README.txt

 1.4.8 Command- or Pipe-line usage ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  An executable module entry point (`python3 -m cpppo_positioner'), and a convenience executable script (`cpppo_positioner') are supplied.
+  An executable module entry point (`python -m cpppo_positioner'), and a convenience executable script (`cpppo_positioner') are supplied.

   If your application generates a stream of actuator position data, or if you have some manual positions you wish to move to, you can use the